physical therapy for stroke patients

 • Meets with you on a regular basis to assess your progress.

-• Understands your post-stroke symptoms and impairments.
+• Understand your post-stroke symptoms and impairments.

 • Will push you to reach your existing physical limits by setting the correct goals for you, taking into consideration your ambitions and limitations (but not attempting to push past them).